smallbomber1000/PyCLI/README.md

 # just run help and you'll figure it out
+# cmd prompt is better (for now)